monique-baumann-experiments/freedom-cash/README.md

 The sell price of Freedom Cash expressed in Ether can stay as it is or go up.
 It can never drop.
 Please study the [smart contract](https://github.com/monique-baumann/freedom-cash/blob/main/blockchain/freedom-cash.sol) and focus on the [getSellPrice](https://github.com/monique-baumann/freedom-cash/blob/main/blockchain/freedom-cash.sol#L54-L58) function.

+## Usage Example Client
+There shall be many trustworthy frontends for Freedom Cash.
+Programmers will be able to integrate Freedom Cash as svelte, angular or vue component starting in March 12th.

 ## Donations
 Thanks to [Freedom Cash](https://FreedomCash.org), we are already free.